 Steep Internet bill and no choice?
 If you live in an apartment building, the landlord might be profiting from your plight.

-Exclusive broadband agreements between apartment building owners and broadband providers are common, leaving renters with no choice but to pay inflated costs for sub-par service — and rewarding landlords for keeping it that way.
+Exclusive broadband agreements between apartment building owners and internet providers in cities like Los Angeles are common, leaving renters with no choice but to pay inflated costs for sub-par service — and rewarding landlords for keeping it that way.

 So how are they getting away with it?
 Why are landlords getting such a big cut?
 And most importantly, what can renters do about it?

 How landlords get their cut of your broadband bill

 Before the Federal Communications Commission (FCC) outlawed them in 2008, revenue shares and long-term contracts between ISPs and MDUs (Multiple Dwelling Units) were perfectly legal.
 They were even advertised openly on company websites .

 Current regulation may stop ISPs from creating exclusive contracts — but it doesn’t stop MDU owners from controlling who can enter to install wiring.
 As a result, landlords can sneak around the law by simply shutting the door when a competing ISP comes knocking.

 …And you can bet your bottom dollar the ISP they do allow in is paying for the privilege.

 Apartment building Internet monopolies come in three flavors:

 Door fees are exactly what they sound like: arrangements where a building owner charges fees to enter the building.